mtoutcalt/mtoutcalt/learning-promtpts.md

 ---

 Teach me <topic> using the Socratic Method.
 My level: <beginner/intermediate/advanced>.
 Constraints: Ask one question at a time; wait for my reply; use first-principles reasoning; prefer derivations over facts; give hints before answers; use simple numbers/examples; summarize every 5 questions; finish with a quiz and applications.

+Tell it to track misconceptions it notices and revisit them. • Ask for multiple representations (diagram, equation, plain-language summary). • Periodically request a Feynman check: “Explain this back to me like I’m 12.” • When precision matters, ask for citations or to “show the derivation, then give a short answer.”

+---